tundish/blathnaid/blathnaid/book/chapters.rst

 -------

 There was another line here.
 Scores of carts stood by, piled up with all kinds of goods.
-There ere angry voices as traders argued with Guards and revenue men.
+There were angry voices as traders argued with Guards and revenue men.

 [NARRATOR]_